-7. Safety
+7. Safety along Main Streets

-New façade projects and renovations should be designed to provide actual personal safety as well as impart a sense of comfort and well-being in Wellington North's Community Improvement Project Areas.
+New façade projects and renovations should be designed to provide actual personal safety as well as impart a sense of comfort and well-being in commercial core users.

 Personal safety is a broad-spectrum requirement that goes beyond basic façade treatments and is basic to all aspects of the environment, including spatial clarity and legibility, signage and orientation, lighting and visibility, planting, paving materials, and winter walkability-mobility, as well as ramp gradients, traffic controls, and safety alert devices.